- Brooke Owens Fellow, Class of 2018

 - Host Institution: Space Angels

-Luc Riesbeck received a B.A. in Social Sciences with a minor in Global China Studies (2018) from NYU Shanghai, a member of the second class of students at the institution.
+Luc Riesbeck (they/them) received a B.A. in Social Sciences on an International Relations Track, with a minor in Global China Studies (2018) from NYU Shanghai, as a member of the second class of students at the institution.
 Founded in 2013, NYU Shanghai is the first joint Sino-U.S. higher education venture to grant a degree that is accredited in the U.S. as well as China.
-Luc's area of professional expertise is international diplomatic relations and policy-making concerning cooperation in aerospace and aviation.
-During her undergraduate tenure in Shanghai Luc cultivated a targeted interest in U.S.-Chinese diplomatic relations in science and technology policy, and completed a senior capstone project examining the effects of China's expanding space activities on international aerospace operational norms.
+Luc's area of professional expertise is in policy-making concerning international and public-private cooperation in aerospace.
+During their undergraduate tenure in Shanghai, they completed a senior capstone project examining the effects of China's expanding space activities on international aerospace operational norms.

 Luc is also engaged in conversations about global social and economic injustices.
-At NYU Shanghai she spent two years as Chair of Ally Week, an annual week of educational programs, events, and outreach programs that focus on the importance of engagement in difficult conversations relating to diversity, inclusion, and free speech on college campuses.
-Her writing and activism in this area has included initiatives relating to LGBTQ+ activism, Black Lives Matter, antifascist movements, and fighting online harassment.
-She hopes to be a part of the global movement for equal representation, opportunity, and pay, in STEM fields and beyond.
+At NYU Shanghai they spent two years as Chair of Ally Week, an annual week of educational programs, events, and outreach programs focused on the importance of engagement in difficult conversations relating to diversity, inclusion, and free speech on college campuses.
+Their writing and activism in this area has included initiatives relating to LGBTQ+ activism, Black Lives Matter, antifascist movements, and fighting online harassment.
+Luc hopes to be a part of the global movement for equal representation, opportunity, and pay, in STEM fields and beyond.